codingonapotato/WatchList-App/README.md

 - As a user, I would like to save the current state of my Watch list to file
 - As a user, I would like to be able to load my saved Watch list from a file
+- As a user, it would be nice to be able to see the titles of the media items on my watchlist